The tracking script

 • Paste the snippet, set Add Code to Pages to All pages and Place Code in to Head, then apply.

-Either way, publish the site, then load it in a normal browser (not the editor preview) — your visit should appear on the dashboard within a few seconds.
+Either way, publish the site, then load it in a normal browser (not the editor preview), and your visit should appear on the dashboard within a few seconds.

 How it works

-• No cookies, no local storagefor tracking — nothing is written to the visitor’s browser, so no consent banner.
+• No cookies, no local storagefor tracking, so nothing is written to the visitor’s browser, so no consent banner.

-• Privacy at the edge — your server parses the user agent, reads country from network headers, and identifies a visitor as a one-way hash of a daily-rotatingsalt + domain + IP + user agent.
-The IP is never stored, and the hash can’t follow a visitor across days or sites.
+• Privacy at the edge: your server parses the user agent, derives approximate location (country, region, city) from network headers, and identifies a visitor as a one-way hash of a daily-rotatingsalt + domain + IP + user agent.
+The IP is used only to geolocate and to compute the hash, never stored, and the hash can’t follow a visitor across days or sites.

 • Localhost is ignoredby default, so your own dev traffic doesn’t pollute the numbers.